itssamuelrowe/binarystars/content/superclasses-and-subclasses/understanding-inheritance.md

 We know that a square is a type of shape.
 Obviously, it has properties such as area and perimeter.
 Instead of rewriting the accessors and fields to implement these properties, you simply inherit the `Shape` class.
-Of course, `Square` has `side`, which describes the length of its sides.
+Of book, `Square` has `side`, which describes the length of its sides.
 Thus, we extend the features of `Shape` by adding the field and accessors for `side`.